nh2tran/glycan-denovo-sequencing/README.md

 The training, testing data and pretrained model are publicly available here: https://drive.google.com/drive/folders/1o84GYwIlAg06rJJTcgR1LXSRf6KNnvF1?usp=sharing

-The training, prediction, and evaluation can be done by following the Python notebook 'aa.glycan_manuscript.ipynb'.
+The training, prediction, and evaluation can be done by following the Python notebook `aa.glycan_manuscript.ipynb`.